ampproject/amp-wp/readme.txt

 - If you are a developer or tech savvy user, you can take advantage of advanced developer tools provided by the AMP plugin to fix any validation issues your site may have and reach full AMP compatibility.
 - If you are not a developer or tech savvy user, or you just simply don&#39;t want to deal with validation issues and tackling development tasks, the AMP plugin allows you to assemble fully AMP-compatible sites with different configurations taking advantage of AMP compatible components, and helping you to cope with validation issues by removing offending markup in cases where it is possible, or suppressing all together the execution of any AMP-incompatible plugin in the context of AMP pages.

-The bottom line is that regardless of your technical expertise, the official AMP plugin can be useful to you.
+The bottom line is that regardless of your technical expertise, The Official AMP Plugin can be useful to you.

 ## Template Modes

-The official AMP plugin enables site owners to serve AMP to their users in different ways, which are referred to as template modes: Standard, Transitional, and Reader.
+The Official AMP Plugin enables site owners to serve AMP to their users in different ways, which are referred to as template modes: Standard, Transitional, and Reader.
 The differences between them are in terms of the number of themes used (i.e. one or two), and the number of versions of the site (non-AMP, AMP).
 Each template mode brings its own value proposition and serves the needs of different scenarios in the large and diverse WordPress ecosystem.
 And in all cases, the AMP plugin provides as much support as possible in terms of automating the generation of AMP content, as well as keeping the option chosen AMP valid.
 In a nutshell, the available template modes are the following:

 **Standard Mode**: This template mode is the ideal, as there is only one theme for serving requests and a single version of your site: the AMP version.
 Besides enabling all of your site to be AMP-first, this has the added benefit of reducing development and maintenance costs.
 This mode is the best choice for sites where the theme and plugins used in the site are fully AMP-compatible.
 It&#39;s also a good option if some components are not AMP-compatible but the site owner has the resources or the know-how to fix them.